 that is not available from others.
 If you need assistance

 with making regulatory filings, we can assist you in

 all aspects of compliance.
 For more information about

 the most important filing, the 499A, please click here.

 I want to provide services using Voice-over-IP (VOIP).

 Do I need an International 214 License from the FCC?

-The short answer is yes.
+The short answer is probably not.
 The FCC does not presently

 regulate VOIP the way it regulates circuit-switched